 The Capstone Option for Transfer Students

-The Capstone Option is available to students who have earned an Associate in Applied Science (AAS) degree or have the equivalent and who have a cumulative 2.0/4.0 gpa on all accredited coursework prior to the completion of the AAS, as calculated by SIU.
+The Capstone Option is available to students who have earned an Associate in Applied Science (AAS) degree or have the equivalent certification and who have a cumulative 2.0/4.0 gpa on all accredited coursework prior to the completion of the AAS or certification, as calculated by SIU.
 The Capstone Option reduces the University Core Curriculum requirements from 39 to 30 hours, therefore reducing the time to degree completion.
 See the Capstone Option section for more information on this option.
 Students who apply for the Capstone Option will work with the College of Business Advisement Office for approval of the Capstone Option and will complete a personal contract for a degree completion plan.

 General Management - Entrepreneurship - Supply Chain Management - Personnel Management - Management of Health-Care Enterprises